bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Speaker 0: 00:23:30

-Go
+Go on.

 Speaker 1: 00:23:31

-on.
 A one-way function is a function that is very easy to go in one way, like checking that a hash is correct, but very hard to go the other way.
 She's like trying to produce a fake hash, no, a fake original, basically.
 And there are a bunch of one-way functions out there.
 One is finding the factors in a big number, or these prime factors as you mentioned with RSA.
 Another is a discrete logarithm problem, or that's sort of a more generic one, but that is used for public and private key cryptography, like the elliptic curve.
 And then there's cryptographic hash functions like SHA-256, which so far has not been broken.

-Speaker 2: 00:24:21

-The

-Speaker 1: 00:24:22

-problem is there is no mathematical proof that this actually exists.
+The problem is there is no mathematical proof that this actually exists.
 So we think these functions are one-way, and They better be one-way, but it may turn out that some mathematician somewhere proves that they're not.
 And then you get into the whole P is NP stuff that we're not going to get into.
 Now, there is a special kind of one-way function called the Trapdoor One-Way Function.